Reusi Dat Ton – The Path to Vitality and Well-Being

 Thai self-massage therapy stretches can be beneficial, but it’s essential to use the correct technique and exercise caution.
 Here are some important rules to follow to make sure you do Reuse Dat on Thai massage moves safely:

-1. Proper training and knowledge
+1. The necessity for education and knowledge

-6. Keep a steady rhythm
+6. Establish a consistent rhythm

 7. Apply proper support